-Complying with PCI DSS 11.6.1 - Header Tamper Detection
+How to Comply with PCI DSS 11.6.1 – Tamper Evident HTTP Headers

 The Payment Card Industry Data Security Standard (PCI DSS) remains an essential framework for organizations that handle cardholder information.
 Established to counteract data theft and fraud, PCI DSS has undergone multiple revisions to address emerging cyber threats.
 The most recent update, PCI DSS v4.0, introduced a range of new requirements that many organizations are still working to fully comprehend and implement.